 Before going to bed, for a time beforehand, do not listen to Media News.
 I would suggest that the time be two to three hours before bedtime.

 Media News tends to be bad and thinking about bad things when going to bed is not going to make going asleep any easier.

 Listening to political news which may arouse your emotions and your feelings is also not going to make falling asleep any easier.

 Before going to bed, for a time beforehand, do not drink coffee for a number of hours before bedtime.
 You need to determine the amount of coffee you can drink before it interferes with your sleep before going to bed.
 Speaking for myself, I do not drink coffee after 6 pm, however I believe everyone is different in this regard.

 Do not drink excessive amounts of soft drinks before going to bed.
 I find that I can drink one can of Coca Cola (330ml) before bed without interfering with my sleep.
 However if I drink two cans or more, I find it problematic to fall asleep and stay asleep.

 Do not eat excessive amounts of specific foods before going to bed.
 Some foods make it harder to sleep.
 Everyone is different, so this is something you need to monitor yourself.
 Noting things in a small notebook and reviewing that information every so often is an idea to help you in this process.

 Learn how to meditate

 Practice meditation on a daily basis may most likely make it easier for you to sleep.
 Just one of the many unexpected benefits of meditation.

-    To learn more about meditation, read my meditation section within my Stress Management Techniques article.
+To learn more about meditation, read my meditation section within my Relaxation Techniques article.
 I have been practicing meditation daily since late 2016.
 I have done online courses, read books and used popular meditation apps in my meditation journey.
 That link above will point you to my take on those experiences which I hope you will find useful in your meditation journey.